PhD Program

 Students may, in consultation with their supervisor(s) and supervisory committee, opt for either a traditional-format thesis or dissertation-by-publication.
 Students should consult with their supervisor early in their degree program to determine which format is best for the nature of their research area and the time frame for their program completion.
 A decision must be made prior to the candidacy examination, and approved by the supervisory committee.
 A change of thesis format (from or to the thesis by publication from or the traditional dissertation) must be approved by the supervisory committee and the Associate Chair (Graduate Studies) must be informed.

 All graduate students at the University of Alberta are required to take eight hours of Graduate Ethics Training (GET).
-Five hours of this requirement can be met by registering through the FGSR website to take a self-guided online course.
-The remaining three can be met by taking a department seminar on academic integrity offered every spring, or by taking three hours of approved seminars offered by FGSR or other units on campus.
+Five hours of this requirement can be met by registering through the GPS website.
+The remaining three can be met by taking a department seminar on academic integrity offered every spring, or by taking three hours of approved seminars offered by GPS or other units on campus.

 All students entering a graduate degree program at the University of Alberta from September 1 2016 will be required to complete a professional development requirement.
 See Professional Development.